fredrikbaberg/hassio-addons/octoprint_dev/DOCS.md

 ### Credentials

 One user, `homeassistant`, is created with a random password on first launch.
-Use Ingress to change password or setup another user.
+You can use Ingress to automatically sign in as this user.
+From there you can change password, or create another user.
+Note that if the user `homeassistant` is removed, it will be recreated on the next restart.

 ### Updates